aireaire/openshift-homework/Readme.md

 - `node3.$GUID.internal`
 - `node4.$GUID.internal`

 **storage node**
 - `support1.$GUID.internal`

 ## Basic requirements
+Ansible playbook prepares bastion host to deploy OpenShift cluster with following steps:
+1. Installs `atomic-openshift-clients` and `openshift-ansible` yum packages
+2. Downloads `openshift-applier` role from https://github.com/redhat-cop/openshift-applier.git project

+To deploy OpenShift cluster with Ansible deployer it creates inventory file from `templates/hosts.j2` template and copies it to `/etc/ansible/hosts` file.
+The inventory describes `OSEv3` hosts super group according to prerequisites.

+Group variables for OSEv3 are specified in `resources/OSEv3.yaml` file which is copied to /etc/ansible/group_vars/ folder.
+See further sections for more details about OpenShift cluster deployment.

-- ### Ability to authenticate at the master console After cluster is deployed you may authenticate to openshift from the master or bastion host with `oc` tool:
+- #### Ability to authenticate at the master console After successful playbook run you should be able to authenticate to openshift from master or bastion host with `oc` tool:
 ```
 oc login -u USER -p PASSWORD
 ```